 If you do have a baby shower, you can simply leave your registry off of your invitation.
 Then, if guests bring a little something, you won’t feel as though you have to open them and pass them around during the party.
 It’s a good idea to have a table set up somewhere that lends itself to guests dropping gifts there if they choose to bring them.

-What are some sip and see themes?
+What are some sip and see invitation and party themes?

 Need a bit of inspo?
 Try one of these fun themes on for size: